anaclaudialemos/drugstore_sales_prediction/README.md

 ## Business Results
 The model developed predicts a gross income of 285,707,584.00 USD in the next 6 weeks for the stores available, where the best and worst case scenarios results on 286,423,764.87 USD and 284,991,409.31 USD, respectively.

-To make the predictions available online for CFO to access directly from their smartphone, the messaging application Telegram was used.
+To make the predictions available online, the messaging application Telegram was used.
 In this application, the user must inform a bot created in Telegram of the ID of the store for which he wants to get the sales prediction for the next 6 weeks.
 The bot will then return a message with the prediciton.
 You can access the Telegram bot below through this [link](https://www.t.me/rossmannACL_bot).

 ## Business Assumptions
 ### Assumptions